nomnom-insights/nomnom.bunnicula/README.md

 Following queues are declared when component is started

-- **main queue** with name `some.queue`  which is bind to pre-configured exchange via 'some.queue' routing key (routing-key=queue-name)
+- **main queue** with name `some.queue`  which is bound to the pre-configured exchange via 'some.queue' routing key (routing-key is usually the queue name)
-- **retry queue** with name `some.queue-retry` which is bind to retry exchange via '#' routing key, expired messages are sent to dead letter exchange `some.queue-requeue`
+- **retry queue** with name `some.queue-retry` which is bound to retry exchange via '#' routing key, expired messages are sent to dead letter exchange `some.queue-requeue`
-- **error queue** with name `some.queue-error` which is bind to error exchange via '#' routing key
+- **error queue** with name `some.queue-error` which is bound to error exchange via '#' routing key

-Note all queues are durable and publishing messages between queues ensure they are persisted on disk.
+Note all queues are durable and publishing messages between queues ensures they are persisted on disk.
+This also means that all messages will survive the server and consumer restarts.

-> ⚠️  Main exchange used by regular work queues (not retry/error) has to be created before starting the consumer.
- Only retry and error exchanges are created by the consumer component.
+> :warning: You have to take care of garbage collecting failed messages - either reprocessing them again by moving the messages back to the main queue by using the RabbitMQ shovel plugin or purging the queue.
+Accumulating failed messages will offload them to the disk, but will eventually bloat RabbitMQ's memory!

 <p float="left">
   <img src="doc/images/rmq-exchanges.png" width="400" />